devstructure/ubuntu/README.md

 * The entire disk is partitioned `ext4` without LVM.
 * The default kernel for the architecture is used.
 * A user named `devstructure` is created with no password.
 Authorized SSH keys are required to login.
+By default, the Vagrant insecure key is authorized.
 * DevStructure's Debian archive is added to the source list.
 * OpenSSH server is installed.